armannadim2/copyus_shop/docs/USER_MANUAL.md

 - New orders and pending quotations
 - Pending B2B user approvals
 - Open support tickets
+- Products by stock status (in stock vs pre-order count)
 - Recent activity feed

+### Homepage Slider (Slides Portada)

+Manage the rotating banner on the right side of the homepage hero:
+- **Add slides** — upload an image, enter eyebrow text and title in Catalan, Spanish, and English
+- **Reorder** — use the up/down arrows to change slide order
+- **Toggle active** — deactivate a slide without deleting it
+- **Delete** — permanently remove a slide and its image

+The slider auto-advances every 5 seconds.
+If no active slides exist, a default static image is shown.

 ### Products

 **Manage the product catalogue:**
 - Create, edit, and delete products
+- Set stock status: **In Stock** or **Pre-order** (24-48 h delivery)
 - Add product images, variants, and pricing tiers
 - Set translatable names and descriptions (Catalan, Spanish, English)
 - Bulk import products via Excel upload